 Also, stay tuned as in the next tutorial we will learn how to deal with multiple bind variables by applying Using clause of execute immediate in Oracle Database.

-Hope you learnt something valuable from this blog, Please do share it with your friends on your Facebook, twitter, WhatsApp or any medium you find convenient.
+Hope you learnt something valuable from this blog.
+Meanwhile, please do share it with your friends on your Facebook, twitter, WhatsApp or any medium you find convenient.
 Also, subscribe to my YouTube channel for more quick and interesting tutorials.
 Thanks and have a great day!